teb0ho/Java-Projects/README.md

 *** Fixed bugs ***
 * 0s are now excluded from the output.
-* Replicating numbers are excluded from the output.
+* Duplicate numbers are excluded from the output.